 To be continued....

-This month I had the opportunity to teach a masterclass on Ottoman Art Music to guitar majors and students in the Introduction to World Music class at Northern Arizona University.
+I recently had the opportunity to teach a masterclass on Ottoman Art Music to guitar majors and students in the Introduction to World Music class at Northern Arizona University.
 I was in Flagstaff, AZ for a performance at NAU with Mr. Ho’s Orchestrotica and the masterclass was part of my visit to the campus.
 In addition to the topics listed below, we also discussed microtonality in Turkish music, the gap between the description of microtonality in Turkish music theory and actual practice, and some of the conventions in performing the music.
 Rather than do a new posting this month on one of the many plucked string instruments I play, I thought I’d include some of my notes for this masterclass.
 Please realize that this is an enormous topic.
 Ottoman art music has a history of over 500 years with a wide range of repertoire, composers, and practitioners.
 Those listed here are only the most prominent in my personal experience of this music and are probably a good place to start for the uninitiated Western musician, but this is by no means an exhaustive posting.
 Of particular interest to Western musicians wishing to learn more about this music will be the resources listed at the bottom of this post.